LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

          --generateLayout|-gl  : Use this option to generate a new _Layout.cshtml --bootstrapVersion|-b : Specify the bootstrap version.
 Valid values: '3', '4'.
 Default is 4.

 #.
 Configuration of Identity is dependent on you and your project requirements.
-In the case of ``CodingEvents``, you would want to continue to use ``EventDbContext`` and you may want to use a custom user named ``User``.
+In the case of ``CodingEvents``, you would want to continue to use ``EventDbContext``.
    This is how your final generation command would look:

    .. sourcecode:: guess

-      dotnet aspnet-codegenerator identity --useDefaultUI --dbContext EventDbContext --userClass User
+      dotnet aspnet-codegenerator identity --useDefaultUI --dbContext EventDbContext

    .. admonition:: Note